base-angewandte/portfolio-backend/docs/source/management_commands.md

 # Management commands

-Each command can be executed by running `docker-compose exec portfolio-django bash -c "python manage.py <command>"` or if running the project locally by executing `python manage.py <command>` in `src`.
+Each command can be executed by running `docker-compose exec portfolio-django python manage.py <command>` or if running the project locally by executing `python manage.py <command>` in `src`.

 ## Available Commands